-There are also a number of other ways you can get involved in the work of the SRC, such as through Volunteering, Student Media, our Publicity Team, or our RAG Committee.
-I sincerely hope that your interest in supporting the student body on a wide range of issues will grow, and that you will get involved with the wide range of events, activities, and campaigns we run to further engage with the wider student body.
+There are a number of other ways you can get involved in the work the SRC does, such as through Volunteering, Student Media or helping with Freshers' Week.
+I hope that your interest in supporting the student body on a wide range of issues will continue and that you will involve yourself with the SRC and its varied schedule of events throughout the year.